Team-G0df4th3r/Maoci-Tarkov-Internal/README.md

-## MAOCI is a raging narcisist
+# MAOCI is a raging narcisist:
-# Im done if you dont wanna be grateful that someone in his free time does amazing work for free then im done.
+## Im done if you dont wanna be grateful that someone in his free time does amazing work for free then im done.

 Im closing this cheat permanently also closing developer discord with all its informations gathered there.